gracimarch/gracimarch/README.md

-# Hi there, I'm Graciana 🌷
+# Hi there, I'm Graci 🌷

 I'm a **web developer** with a passion for learning and growing in the world of programming.
 Every day is an opportunity to explore something new!